-The Keller box scheme can be used to solve higher-order problems which have been reduced to first-order by the introduction of new variables (see the example in Section 9 below).
-In general, a second-order problem can be solved with slightly greater accuracy using the Keller box scheme instead of a finite-difference scheme (D03PCF/D03PHF for example), but at the expense of increased CPU time due to the larger number of function evaluations required.
+The Keller box scheme can be used to solve higher-order problems which have been reduced to first-order by the introduction of new variables (see the example in Section 9).
+In general, a second-order problem can be solved with slightly greater accuracy using the Keller box scheme instead of a finite-difference scheme (D03PPF for example), but at the expense of increased CPU time due to the larger number of function evaluations required.

 It should be noted that the Keller box scheme, in common with other central-difference schemes, may be unsuitable for some hyperbolic first-order problems such as the apparently simple linear advection equation $U_t + aU_x = 0$, where a is a constant, resulting in spurious oscillations due to the lack of dissipation.
-This type of problem requires a discretisation scheme with upwind weighting (D03PLF for example), or the addition of a second-order artificial dissipation term.
+This type of problem requires a discretisation scheme with upwind weighting (D03PSF for example), or the addition of a second-order artificial dissipation term.

-The time taken by the routine depends on the complexity of the system and on the accuracy requested.
-For a given system and a fixed accuracy it is approximately proportional to NEQN.
+The time taken by the routine depends on the complexity of the system, the accuracy requested, and the frequency of the mesh updates.
+For a given system with fixed accuracy and mesh-update frequency it is approximately proportional to NEQN.